Thefrank/jellyfin-server-freebsd/README.md

 ## Divergence from main project

-This product builds cleanly with a working dotNET SDK under FreeBSD 12.2+.
-No code modification is required unless using the `build.sh` or `build.yaml`
+This product builds cleanly with a working dotNET SDK under FreeBSD 13.3+.
+No code modification is required unless you want HWaccel support.
 Check "building" if you would like to learn more.

 # Known Issues